SEO For Roofers

 Make sure you test your website to make sure it is mobile friendly.
 Most people now use their mobiles to search for information, rather than a laptop or desktop computer.

-Should You Hire an SEO Expert
+Should You Hire an SEO Expert?

 If you don’t have the time to dedicate to your website or business listings or SEO seems overwhelming, then it might be worth you hiring an SEO expert to help you grow your business and attract local customers.

-Before making the decision have a look at the pros and cons of DIY SEO vs hiring a professional:
+Before making the decision, have a look at the pros and cons of DIY SEO vs hiring a professional:

-The Pros of DIY SEO:
+The Pros of Doing It Yourself

-- ✔ You know your local area and the competition you face
+• ✔ You know your local area and the competition you face.

-The Cons of DIY SEO:
+The Cons of Doing It Yourself

-The Pros of Professional SEO:
+The Pros of Professional SEO

-- ✔ They have the knowledge and experience to create local SEO strategies
+• ✔ They have the knowledge and experience to create local SEO strategies.

-- ✔ You won’t need to get involved unless you want to
+• ✔ You won’t need to get involved unless you want to.

-- ✔ They provide site performance analysis and ongoing support all year round
+• ✔ They provide site performance analysis and ongoing support all year round.

 An SEO company or an individual working as a freelance SEO expert will understand the impact of relevant content and the technical SEO essentials that are needed to optimise your roofing website for a local audience.

-Cons of Professional SEO:
+The Cons of Professional SEO

-- ✖ It can be expensive
+• ✖ It can be expensive.

-- ✖ You won’t see results quickly (SEO takes time)
+• ✖ You won’t see results quickly (SEO takes time).

-If you decide to look for an SEO expert there are a few things you should be aware of before you take the plunge.
+If you decide to look for an SEO expert, there are a few things you should be aware of before you take the plunge.
 Avoid any individual or company that promise to get you to the top of page one of a Google search in a few weeks.
 SEO doesn’t work like that and any expert worth their salt will tell you that for SEO to work its magic it will take time.

 Local SEO is about attracting local visitors to your site.
 If you talk to an expert who says they can increase your website traffic by thousands, beware.
 It’s no good having people looking at your website if they are not looking for a new roof or some sort of roofing repair.
 You want your SEO to attract relevant visitors.